ztstroud/advent-2024/06/README.md

 This also means that you will never try the same tile twice, as you always move into the spot where you simulated placing a wall.

+## New Approach

+After putting a lot of time into the above approach, I think it is going in the wrong direction.
+It keep spiraling in complexity, so I am going to implement a simpler more brute force algorithm that just tries blocking every space.
+I also think I might be able to collect candidates then then execute a smaller number of simulations.